Stock trading is not a new practice. Technically, it has been around for hundreds of years.

 In addition to this, the app does have a burgeoning complexity issue.
 Again, this is a situation where the good qualities of the interface and knowledgebase are at odds with the reality of trading in this manner.

-No matter how easy it is to access trading CFDs, picking a security at random, you will still have situations when you are learning how to trade them that will feel like you are losing money for no reason.
+When trading CFDs, picking a security at random, you will still have situations when you are learning how to trade them that will feel like you are losing money for no reason.
 Complexity in what you trade means you are going to lose money and not really know why.

 Plus500UK Ltd authorised & regulated by the FCA (#509909)

-Best Stock Trading App for Growth
+4. Charles Schwab - Best Stock Trading App for Growth

 Growth strategies represent half of all stock trading strategies.
 They also happen to be the kind of strategies that most often benefit retail investors.
 Retail investors are investors that are not professionals at investing.